 2. The tech age and freedom of information

 Consumers can now use multiple inputs to make their buying decision.
 The graphic below shows just some of the ways in which consumers kit themselves up in order for them to make the most informed decision possible.
-In fact, the graphic is relatively simple when you think how many factors are contained within each element of the ZMOT and how many time people flit between each of them.
-The key message here is that the path between ‘stimulus’ and ‘shelf’ is now non-linear, in fact, is in not even close to linear.
+In fact, the graphic is relatively simple when you think about how many factors are contained within each element of the ZMOT and how many times people flit between each of them.
+The key message here is that the path between ‘stimulus’ and ‘shelf’ is now non-linear, in fact, it is not even close to linear.

 Why is ZMOT so important?